Isodicentric 15: Isodicentric chromosome 15 and autism

 For more than 12 years, scientists have noticed that some individuals with autism also have idic(15).
 In fact, idic(15) is the most frequently identified chromosome problem in individuals with autism.
 (A chromosome anomaly involves extra or missing chromosomal material, not changes within the genes such as Fragile X syndrome).
 It is suggested that the co-occurrence of autism and idic(15) is not by chance.
 There may be a gene or genes in the 15q11-q13 region that is/are related to the development of autism in some individuals.

 Genetic research studies of individuals without chromosome anomalies also support this idea that an autism-related gene may be present in 15q11.2-q13.1 Specifically, research studies found that certain DNA markers from the (15q1.2-q13.1) region were found more often in individuals with autism than in individuals without autism.
 Although these DNA markers are too small to be genes, they suggest that researchers may be getting close to finding an autism gene in this region.

 A recent study reported the introduction of two extra copies of just a single gene present in the 15q11.2-q13.1 region, Ube3a, into mice to model the gene copy number expressed in the brain in idic(15).
 These mice displayed autism-related behavioral deficits including impaired social interaction, reduced ultrasonic vocal communication, and increased repetitive behavior (self-grooming).

 Diagnosis

-The extra chromosome in people with idic(15) can be easily detected through chromosome analysis (karyotyping).
+The extra chromosome in people with idic(15) can be detected through chromosome analysis (karyotyping).
 Additional tests are usually required.
 FISH (Fluorescent in situ hybridization) is used to confirm the diagnosis by distinguishing idic(15) from other supernumerary marker chromosomes.
 Array CGH can be used to determine the gene content and magnitude of copy number variation so that the clinical picture can be foreseen.

 Interstitial duplications of chromosome 15 can be more difficult to detect on a routine chromosome analysis but are clearly identifiable using a 15q FISH study.
 Families should always discuss the results of chromosome and FISH studies with a genetic counselor or other genetics professionals to ensure accurate interpretation.